 Siem Reap offers the best value for money for accommodation in all of Cambodia.
 The four main areas to know:

-In terms of budget: you can find excellent clean and welcoming guesthouses starting from €15 a night, charming boutique hotels from €60-120, and the Zannier Phum Baitang palace (where Angelina Jolie stayed during the filming of First They Killed My Father) over €600 per villa.
+Budget-wise: you can find excellent clean and welcoming guesthouses starting from €15 a night, charming boutique hotels from €60-120, and the Zannier Phum Baitang palace (where Angelina Jolie stayed during the filming of First They Killed My Father) at over €600 per villa.
 Between the two, the offer is plentiful and well-rated.

 Where to eat

-Siem Reap has seen the emergence of a remarkable culinary scene over the past fifteen years.
+Siem Reap has seen a remarkable culinary scene emerge over the past fifteen years.
 Traditional Khmer cuisine, contemporary fusion, street food, fine dining: there is something for every taste and budget.

 Getting around the park

 The Angkor archaeological park covers over 400 km².
-It is impossible to visit on foot.
-Three options to get around:
+It's impossible to visit on foot.
+Three options for getting around:

-A licensed French-speaking guide costs about 40 USD per day in addition to transport, and completely transforms the visit for those who want to understand what they are looking at.
-Visits without a guide are obviously possible — it’s just that you miss out on the essential beauty of the temples, which lies in the stories they tell.
+A licensed French-speaking guide costs about 40 USD per day in addition to transportation and completely changes the visit for those who want to understand what they are looking at.
+Visits without a guide are obviously possible — it’s just that you miss out on the essence of the beauty of the temples, which lies in the stories they tell.

 When to go